Azure-Samples/azure-sql-db-redis/README.md

-# Basic Redis Leaderboard Demo .Net 6 with Write-Behind
+# Basic Leaderboard Demo created using Redis (ACRE) with .NET 6 and Write-Behind to Azure SQL with Azure Functions

 ## Summary

 We based this project from our [Basic Leaderboard](https://github.com/redis-developer/basic-redis-leaderboard-demo-dotnet) project to show how you can acess Azure Cache for Redis using .NET 6 and added a Write-Behind pattern to Azure SQL.
-At the moment, our preferred way to implement this pattern is to use RedisGears, but is not availble in ACRE at this time.
+This pattern can be implemented using RedisGears or Azure Functions, however RedisGears is not available in ACRE at this time.

 We decided to implement the Write-Behind pattern using an Azure Function that reads the key change sent through a Redis Stream.
 It is using a pulling mechanism but we are looking forward to implement it using an event-driven approach.